ewacha/proxy-batch/README.md

 ![](http://www.wacha.de/git/yo.png)

-#### work without a proxy
+#### working without a proxy, e.g. in the home office...

-if so, select option [2]. this command will remove all proxy settings you set above...
+select option [2]. this command will remove all proxy settings you set above...